nikita-moor/latin-dictionary/Doederlein1874/README.md

 ## ToDo (in the distant future)

 The work is finished, I could only regret the method I chose to lemmatize keys, which now prevents me producing good j-spelling variant of the dictionary.
-Though it's possible, but requires several days of handy work, and I think they could be used more productively working on another dictionaries.
+Though it's possible, but requires several days of handy work, and I think could find them better application working on another dictionaries.

 * [ ] fix lemmatizing process for "j"-spelling
 * [ ] develop smarter algorithm for authors detection